Sank-Infinity/Bank-Management-System/README.md

 start your mysql server and import bank.sql file at database.

-Check the activate port number.
+Check the activ port number.

 just run the java code.